Organ Biography > Places and Organs > England > London > St. Pancras > St. Pancras’ (New Parish Church)

 1856Built by Gray & Davison

-1864Moved from Royal Music Hall, Broad Street, City, Birmingham, England & rebuilt by Gray & Davison
+1864Moved from Royal Music Hall, Broad Street, Birmingham, England & rebuilt by Gray & Davison

 Status